-There are many advertising services on the Web that offer contextual search link services, which identify terms on a site and embed links within them pointing to advertisers’ pages.
-A Google patent granted earlier this week describes a way that web site publishers could identify parts of their pages that they would allow links on from Google, which would point to Google search results pages.
+Many advertising services on the Web that offer contextual search link services, which identify terms on a site and embedded search links within them pointing to advertisers’ pages.
+A Google patent granted earlier this week describes how website publishers could identify parts of their pages that they would allow links on from Google, which would point to Google search results pages.

-This system could be set up so that if someone clicks on one of those links, and chooses an advertisement, the owner of the page the link appears upon might receive compensation based upon the visitor’s click.
+This system could be set up so that if someone clicks on one of those embedded search links and chooses an advertisement, the page’s owner the link appears upon might receive compensation based upon the visitor’s click.

 The patent is: